Cost of living crisis: 20 ways to cope

 If you're really struggling for money, please don't feel like you have to go without food.

 As well as contacting your university about hardship funding, as we mentioned above, you could look into food banks near you.

-There's a handy map on the Trussel Trust's website with details about food banks around the UK.
+There's a handy map on the Trussell Trust's website with details about their food banks around the UK.
 If you click on your local food bank on the map, you'll find their contact details so you can get in touch and ask any questions.

 Save money on train travel with a 16–25 Railcard

 16–25 Railcards give you a third off rail fares.